Flying soon? 7 tips from recent travellers for a stress-free trip

 5. Pre-book and organise your itinerary

-Structuring your trip helps you know if you need to prepare any documents to enter attractions or venues.
+Structuring your trip will help you know if you need to prepare any documents to enter attractions or venues.

 It can also save you money due to any rising on-ground costs.

 "I booked my hotel through Booking.com, which offered airport transport as well.
-I looked it up online and the Booking.com price was way cheaper than what I would have paid on the ground," said James who travelled to Thailand in June.
+I looked it up online and the Booking.com price was actually way cheaper than what I would have paid on the ground," said James.

 6. Pack some masks